saylordotorg/course_prdv004/Unit01.md

+---
+layout: default
+title: "PRDV004: Spreadsheets"
+course_description: "This course will provide you with a comprehensive introduction to spreadsheets; it is designed for first-time users with very little or no exposure to the subject."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Getting Started with Spreadsheets** <span id="1"></span> *In this unit, you will learn about the power and flexibility of spreadsheets, using Microsoft Excel.
 This unit will briefly survey the